 In the case of a recipient who has a reduced rate payable for the period covered by the IMP, this time can be counted toward the SEA 3 month qualifying period.
 In the case of a person who has a nil rate of payment resulting from the IMP, the time they are serving the IMP cannot be counted toward the SEA 3 month qualifying period.

 Minimum 50% reduction in maximum basic entitlement test

 Note: In the examples given, the rates used applied as at 20 March 2010 and are shown in dollars per fortnight (pf).
-Current rates can be obtained from the A guide to Australian Government payments booklet on the DHS website.
+Current rates can be found in the A guide to Australian Government payments booklet on the Services Australia website.